modip-org/spec/modpack_format/modpack_format.md

 # MODIP Modpack Format

-The MODIP Modpack Format exists as a simpler alternative to the MODIP Index Format.
+The MODIP Modpack Format is a simple format that lets you store modpacks.

 ## Fields